 - 6.2.1 In order to record attendance accurately, card readers have been installed in all the main teaching spaces. - 6.2.2 The attendance monitoring system is linked to the University's timetabling system.
 To be marked 'present' at a timetabled teaching event, the student must tap in with their ID card on the card readers placed inside or outside the teaching room.
-Please note that attendance cannot be recorded more than 10 minutes before the start of a teaching event. - 6.2.3 Students are responsible of their own attendance and must tap into each individual timetabled event even where they have back-to-back events in the same room.
+Attendance cannot be recorded more than 10 minutes before the start of a teaching event. - 6.2.3 Students are responsible of their own attendance and must tap into each individual timetabled event even where they have back-to-back events in the same room.

-- 6.2.4 If students have an issue with their card and do not report it to a member of staff promptly, or if they do not have an explanatory note added to their record stating why they did not tap in to a scheduled teaching event, they will be marked: - A. 'late' if they do not tap the card reader within 10 minutes of the start of the session, and; - B. 'absent' if they do not tap the card reader within 30 minutes of the start of the scheduled teaching event.
+- 6.2.4 If students have an issue with their card and do not report it to a member of staff promptly at the start of a scheduled teaching session they will be marked: - A. 'late' if they do not tap the card reader within 10 minutes of the start of the session, and: - B. 'absent' if they do not tap the card reader within 30 minutes of the start of the scheduled teaching event.